Financial Independence for Women: Build Freedom and Security

 Shifting From Restriction to Empowerment

-For instance, a teacher who enjoys dining out doesn’t need to eliminate it entirely.
-By setting aside $150 a month, she maintains her joy and her balance sheet.
+A strong budget reflects your values, not just your limits.
+For instance, a teacher who enjoys dining out does not need to eliminate it entirely.
+By setting aside a planned amount each month, she maintains joy while protecting her financial goals.

 The 50/30/20 Rule for Women’s Financial Planning